wowtor/omnia/README.md

 - most of the settings can't be changed while the heat pump is active, or it will turn itself off;

-- input power limitation: 0 = no limit (per user manual), other values are unclear;
+- input power limitation: 0 = no limit (per user manual), the higher the value, the lower the maximum power usage?;

 Glossary